RaayeN3/secondhandshop-android/README.md

 if there are no Adverts in the database, the user won't be able to access the Browse page.

 ## Persistence approach
 All the adverts' data is persisted in a cloud database - Firebase.
 They are retrieved in real-time.
-Authentication is made with Firebase Authentication.
+Authentication is made with Firebase Authentication and Google Sign-in.
 The device has to be connected to the internet in order to Login/Reg and go beyond the Login/Register activities.

 ## Libraries used
 - [ScrollableNumberPicker](https://github.com/michaelmuenzer/ScrollableNumberPicker)